 On a large notepad, sketch out your yard, including buildings, large trees and shrubs, property lines, fences, utility lines, paved areas, patios, pools and other permanent features.
 Don't worry about accuracy yet.
 Using a compass, find the direction of north and mark it on the map.

-Measure the features, such as house and pool dimensions, tree drip lines, spreads of shrubs, and lengths of fences.
-Add the measurements to the rough map.
-Also measure and locate windows and doors, as well as outside faucets, lights, and electrical receptacles.
+Measure the features, such as house and pool dimensions, tree drip lines, spread of shrubs and lengths of fences.
+Add the measurements to your map.
+Also measure and locate windows and doors, as well as outside faucets, lights and electrical receptacles.

 With a ruler and pencil, transfer your measurements accurately to graph paper.
-Use 1 inch to represent 4 feet for small yards, 1 inch to 20 feet for larger sites.
+Use 1 inch to represent 4 feet for small yards, and 1 inch to represent 20 feet for larger yards.